State of Concept is happy to present Yota Ioannidou’s solo exhibition, entitled “A Case of Perpetual No”, curated by iLiana Fokianaki.

 Outset Contemporary Art Fund (Greece)

-“Department of Justice” is funded by Foundation For Arts Initiatives
+“Department of Justice” is funded by the Foundation For Arts Initiatives